david-christiansen/bob24/README.md

-# Lean for the General Programmer
+# Lean for the Functional Programmer

-This is the accompanying code for "Lean for the General Programmer", a tutorial presented at BobKonf on 2024-03-15 in Berlin by Joachim Breitner and David Thrane Christiansen.
+This is the accompanying code for "Lean for the Functional Programmer", a tutorial presented at [BobKonf](https://bobkonf.de/2024/en/) on 2024-03-15 in Berlin by Joachim Breitner and David Thrane Christiansen.

 ## Overview